-By re-interpreting this "observer" law in such a expansive fashion, OSHA is giving unions an unprecedented opportunity to not only gain access to non-union facilities-an organized labor "Trojan Horse"—but to advance the idea that, without union representation, employees' personal safety is at risk
+By re-interpreting this "observer" law in such an expansive fashion, OSHA is giving unions an unprecedented opportunity to not only gain access to non-union facilities—an organized labor "Trojan Horse"—but also to advance the idea that without union representation employees' personal safety is at risk

-While ostensibly serving as an "observer," union representatives will be able to spread a pro-union message among employees, a sales pitch reinforced by the sudden discovery of a number of potential safety hazards and OSHA violations.
-For the union's gambit to succeed these alleged violations need not be legitimate; they only need to generate concern among the company's workforce that management is fostering potentially unsafe working conditions.
-And with an organizer, masquerading as an observer, on-site, the solution to this sudden spike in safety violations will be offered: union representation.
+While ostensibly serving as "observers," union representatives will be able to spread a pro-union message among employees, a sales pitch reinforced by the sudden discovery of a number of potential safety hazards and OSHA violations.
+Alleged violations need not be legitimate for the union's gambit to succeed; they need only generate concern among the company's workforce that management is fostering potentially unsafe working conditions.
+And with an organizer on-site, masquerading as an observer, the solution to this sudden spike in safety violations will be offered: union representation.

 Employers can still fight back.
 First, companies must be prepared for the scenario described above.
-When an OSHA inspector and an organized-labor observer arrive at your worksite, it's critical to demonstrate an interest in identifying and remedying any potential safety issues.
-Such concern, however, does not mean being bullied by an "observer" attempting to undermine employee's faith in management.
-For instance, have an OSHA expert, whether it's an attorney or a member of your management team, accompany the "observer" on the tour of the plant.
-Be prepared to counter any exaggerated or erroneous violations made by the observer—a critical step in undermining the union's credibility, while demonstrating to employees that management takes safety seriously.
-Furthermore, make sure the "observer" is only allowed to participate in the actual inspection; don't let them wander the facility unsupervised.
+When an OSHA inspector and an organized-labor observer arrive at your worksite, it is critical to demonstrate an interest in identifying and remedying any potential safety issues.
+Such concern, however, does not mean acquiescence to bullying by an "observer" attempting to undermine employees' faith in management.
+Have an OSHA expert, whether it is an attorney or a member of your management team, accompany the "observer" on his/her tour of your workplace.
+Be prepared to counter any exaggerated or erroneous violations made by the observer—a critical step in undermining the union's credibility—while demonstrating to employees that management takes safety seriously.
+Furthermore, make sure the "observer" is only allowed to participate in the actual inspection; do not let him/her wander the facility unsupervised.

 Last month, unions across America received a significant boost when the Sixth Circuit Court of Appeals upheld a 2011 ruling by the National Labor Relations Board that allowed unions to organize smaller “micro units” of workers.

-The 2011 case, known as Specialty HealthCare, involved a union that wanted to try and organize a group of nonprofessional nursing assistants—despite the employer’s argument that other nonprofessional employees should have been included in the unit.
-In its ruling, the Board upheld the union’s position, while noting that if an employer believes employees should be included in a particular unit, it is the employer’s burden to demonstrate those workers “share an overwhelming community of interest”
+The 2011 case, Specialty Healthcare, 357 NLRB No. 83 (Aug.
+25, 2011), aff’d sub nom, 727 F.3d 552 (2013), involved a union that wanted to try and organize a group of nonprofessional nursing assistants—despite the employer’s argument that other nonprofessional employees should have been included in the unit.
+In its ruling, the Board upheld the union’s position, while noting that if an employer believes employees should be included in a particular unit, it is the employer’s burden to demonstrate those workers “share an overwhelming community of interest.”